yhsanave/gif-picker/README.md

 To build for production: `npm run build`

-To deploy to Github Pages: `npm run deploy`
+To deploy to GitHub Pages: `npm run deploy`

 ## Notes